Thriving (Aging) In Place Services for Older Adults

 - Food/nutrition programs

 In addition to providing appropriate direct services, the LifeSTEPS social worker (resident services coordinator) also makes connections with other service providers in their community, helping to identify appropriate service providers, assisting residents in making contact, and following up to monitor progress.
+LifeSTEPS partners with local Senior Centers and Area Agencies on Aging to access aging network services for our clients.

 Special Emphasis: Older Adults that are Trapped-in-the-Gap

 As their need for in-home health services increases, the likelihood they must prematurely enter a skilled nursing facility (SNF) also increases.
 According to the California Department of Health Services, 11.4% of those living in skilled care facilities do not need to be there.
-The effects of entering skilled nursing prematurely has devastating effects on the individual, their community, and California as a whole.
+The effects of entering skilled nursing prematurely have devastating effects on the individual, their community, and California as a whole.

 The Effect of Being Trapped-in-the-Gap can be Devastating